barrucadu/dejafu/README.markdown

 spirit of `Par`, but slightly more relaxed.
 Specifically, `Conc`'s `IVar` equivalent, `CVar`s, can be written to multiple times.

+The documentation of the latest developmental version is [available online][docs].

 Contributing
 ------------